OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

 -  ``/etc/one/vmm_exec/vmm_exec_vcenter.conf`` : This file is home for default values for OpenNebula VM templates

-It is generally a good idea to place defaults for the vCenter-specific attributes, that is, attributes mandatory in the Vcenter driver that are not mandatory for other hypervisors.
+It is generally a good idea to place defaults for the vCenter-specific attributes, that is, attributes mandatory in the vCenter driver that are not mandatory for other hypervisors.
 Non mandatory attributes for vCenter but specific to them are also recommended to have a default.